-The Corporation's primary objectives in managing capital are:
+The Corporation's primary objectives in managing capital are to:

-- to safeguard the entity's ability to continue as a going concern, so that it can continue to provide returns for shareholders; - to maintain an optimal capital base in order to meet the capital requirements of its various operating segments, including growth opportunities and maintaining investor and creditor confidence.
+- Safeguard the entity's ability to continue as a going concern, so that it can continue to provide returns for shareholders; - Maintain an optimal capital base in order to meet the capital requirements of its various operating segments, including growth opportunities and maintaining investor and creditor confidence.

-The Corporation manages its capital structure in accordance with the characteristics of its segments' underlying assets risks and applicable requirements, if any.
+The Corporation manages its capital structure in accordance with the characteristics of the risks associated with its segments' underlying assets and applicable requirements, if any.
 The Corporation manages its capital structure by issuing new debt or repaying existing debt with cash flows provided by operating activities, distributing amounts to shareholders through dividends or share redemptions or issuing capital stock in the marketplace and making adjustments to its capital expenditure program.
 The Corporation's strategy remains unchanged from last year.

-The Corporation's capital structure is composed of shareholder's equity, long-term debts maturing in 2019 and a derivative financial instrument, less cash.
+The Corporation's capital structure is composed of shareholder's equity, long-term debts and a derivative financial instrument, less cash.

-The capital structure as of December 31, 2016 and 2015 was as follows:
+The capital structure as of December 31, 2017 and 2016 was as follows:

-Table 15 TVA Group capital structure (in thousands of dollars)
+Table 13 TVA Group capital structure(in thousands of dollars)

-December 31, 2016 December 31, 2015
+December 31, 2017 December 31, 2016

-Long-term debt \$ 69,607 \$ 73,797
+Long-term debt \$ 62,839 \$ 69,607

-Derivative financial instrument 322 814
+Derivative financial instrument 322

-Less: cash (17,219) (11,996)
+Less: cash (21,258) (17,219)

-Net liabilities 52,710 62,615
+Net liabilities 41,581 52,710

-Equity attributable to shareholders \$ 278,225 \$ 309,432
+Equity attributable to shareholders \$ 263,529 \$ 278,225

 Excluding maintenance of certain financial ratios under its credit agreements, the Corporation is not subject to any other externally imposed capital requirements.
-As at December 31, 2016, the Corporation was in compliance with all the terms of its credit agreements.
+As at December 31, 2017, the Corporation was in compliance with the terms of its credit agreements.